dsureauperso/rabbitmq/README.md

 In our example, the Topic exchange acts like a Direct one.

 A **Fanout** exchange simply ignores the bindings.

+In our example, it will receive the messages whose routing key do not match any existing queue binding key.

 ### RPC - Remote Procedure Call